lechimp-p/dario-lessons/lesson2/README.md

 you are writing will express your intentions more clearly.
 When your program is structured appropriately, you'll be able to implement automated tests that will find bugs for you and give you confidence that your program works as expected.
+More over, a clean design will help you to find the cause for a bug, once it is discovered.

 Many of the problems you are facing during development of computer programs will be looking overwhelmingly complex when you first see them.
 You then usually start